COLTEC-DAW/students/README.md

 # List of students

 Repository for practicing doing pull requests.
-Add a `USERNAME.txt` (or `USERNAME.md`) file via pull request, that contains your full name.
+Introduce yourself via a `USERNAME.txt` (or `USERNAME.md`) file under the directory for this term, and submit via pull request.